OnkelLom/FAT32_SD-ReSort/README.md

 # FAT32 SD-ReSort Script

 ## Description
 This PowerShell script performs a FAT/FAT32-style re-sorting of folders and files, which is especially useful for SD cards using FAT/FAT32 file systems.
 Some devices, such as EverDrive GB x7 or EverDrive N8 flashcarts, cannot automatically sort files and folders.
-This script helps achieve the desired order by optionally creating a test folder structure with Normal, ReadOnly, and Hidden attributes and sorting items accordingly.
+This script helps achieve the desired order by moving Files and Folders to temporary folders.

 **Note:** An additional script is provided to create a test folder structure with various file and folder attributes (Normal, ReadOnly, Hidden) for development and testing purposes.
-This test script should only be used in a development environment to simulate FAT32 sorting scenarios and is not intended for production data.
+This test script should only be used in a development environment to create a teststructure and is not needed for the functionality.

 ## Features
 - Optional creation of test folder structure with various file attributes.